jernejvivod/skrelief/README.md

 # skrelief

-This package contains implementations of various Relief-based algorithms and is designed to be compatible with the scikit-learn machine learning framework.
-The algorithms themselves are written using the Julia programming language accessed using the PyJulia interface.
+This package contains implementations of interfaces for various Relief-based algorithms implemented in the Relief.jl package for the Julia programming lanugage.
+The implementations are accessed using the PyJulia interface.
+The interfaces are interoperable with scikit-learn machine learning workflows.

 ## Installation

-The following packages are required to use skrelief:

-* numpy

-* scipy

-* scikit-learn

-* julia
+The package [Relief.jl](https://github.com/jernejvivod/Relief.jl) has to be installed to access the implementations of the algorithms.
+You can install it manually or use the Julia's package manager.

-Once the prerequisites are installed, you should be able to install skrelief with a pip command:
+You should be able to install skrelief with a pip command:

 ```
 pip install -e git+https://github.com/Architecton/skrelief#egg=skrelief